Don't Let Tax Time Be the Perfect Time for Scammers to Steal Your Identity and Tax Refund

 software update ploys

 This type of scam typically targets tax professionals, but it strikes the average consumer, too.
 You might see an email arrive advising you of the need to update your tax software prior to submitting your return or a client's return.
 Links are provided to download a file, which doesn't contain an update at all but instead a tiny program that runs hidden on your computer to collect your keystrokes.
 Criminals use this software to gain access to your account passwords and to collect your personal information, such as Social Security Numbers and bank account numbers.

 Scam Phone Calls

-Tax scammers are getting more aggressive, and more convincing, when calling and pretending to be government officials.
-They alter the caller ID to make it seem like an IRS or other agency is calling.
+Tax scammers are getting more aggressive and more convincing when pretending to be government officials.
+They alter the caller ID to make it seem like the IRS or another government agency is calling.
 They use fake names, titles and badge numbers.
 They use online resources to get your name, address and other details about your life to make the call sound official.
 Some claim that two certified letters were mailed already but were returned as undeliverable.
 Many of these criminals will copy official IRS letterhead for use in follow-up email or regular mail.
 The IRS will not reach out to you this way.

 the Most Vulnerable People Are often Targeted First

 Scammers posing as IRS agents typically first target those they view as most vulnerable, such as older persons, newly arrived immigrants and those whose first language is not English.
-There has been an upsurge in low-income consumers being targetted, who presumably don't want to incur any fines and pay up without checking things out first.
+There has been an upsurge in low-income consumers being targeted, who presumably don't want to incur any fines and pay up without checking things out first.
 Take a moment now to communicate with friends and family who might be vulnerable and advise them not provide any sensitive information to someone who calls, emails, text messages, or sends a social media message claiming to be from the IRS.
 The IRS will communicate in writing.

 if someone asks you to Make immediate payment